 2 - This shower likely has temperature swings as toilets flush.
 It is average in every way.

 3 – Your average hotel shower is likely a 3.
 You won’t go out of your way to find a 3, but it suffices when a shower is needed.

 4 – This shower has multiple redeeming qualities, such as a nice glass door instead of a plastic curtain, or an aftermarket showerhead, but it still isn’t a shower about which to write home.

 5 – If you have time after your round, it is worth taking a shower in a 5.
-They have a handful of top quality amenities that you wouldn’t usually find at your home or hotel.
+They have a handful of top quality amenities that you wouldn’t usually find at your home or a mid-range hotel.

 6 – You will never be disappointed with a 6.
 In many cases a 6 will be a great shower with a factor or two holding it back, such as a poor curtain, showerhead, or “communal” style.